kubeflow/website/content/docs/started/getting-started-gke.md

 * **${KFAPP}/ks_app** is a directory that contains the [ksonnet](https://ksonnet.io) application for Kubeflow.

-  * The directory is created when you run `kfctl.sh generate k8s`.
+  * The directory is created when you run `kfctl generate`.
   * You can use ksonnet to customize Kubeflow.

 ### GCP service accounts

-Creating a deployment using `kfctl.sh` creates three service accounts in your GCP project.
+Creating a deployment using `kfctl` creates three service accounts in your GCP project.
 These service accounts are created using the principle of least privilege.
 The three service accounts are: